afr13dman/senior-thesis/README.md

         - 20 seconds to add three 200 num vertices graph
         - 3 minutes to add three 200 num vertices and three 400 num vertices
         - 15 minutes to add three 200 num vertices, three 400 num vertices, and three 600 # vertices
+        - About an hour to add three 200 num vertices, three 400 num vertices, three 600 # vertices, and three 800 # vertices

-- Added model 4: delaunay triangulation with randomly removing edges, basically model 3 with edge removal
+- Added model 4: delaunay triangulation with randomly removing edges, basically model 3 with edge removal.
+It is always planar and connected
+    - With remove probability of 0.2: Too small average degree and median degree (close to 3.something).
+Max degree is also small (around 6).
+ST cons way too high
+    - With remove probability of 0.4: ST cons is closer to real world data, but avg deg, med deg, and max deg much smaller.

+- Add Model 1 plots, maybe exponential but the log(base) vs. # of vertices doesn't exactly have a linear relationship, but it's the closests out of all the possibilities.
+Polynomial is the next closests.